salvacarrion/mycoconut/README.md

         2. Through SFTP (Cyberduck)
     3. Add shortcut to the terminal (to speed-up things)
     4. Update certificates (in the code)
-    5. Install initial requirements (mysql, python, supervisor, ...)
+    5. Install initial requirements (MySQL, python, supervisor, ...)
-4. Create CloudSQL instance (MySql 2nd gen) - (...Or use sqlite and f*ck it!)
+4. Create CloudSQL instance (MySql 2nd gen) - (...Or use SQLite and f*ck it!)
     1. Authorize IP "Home" (temp)
     2. Create certificates (from the web)
         1. Add them to the project